emreayar/aprswxbox/README.md

 You will need a 5-digit passcode to sign in the APRS-IS network which is intended only for amateur radio operators.

 For more information, see [http://www.yangl1996.com/?p=132](http://www.yangl1996.com/?p=132) (in Chinese, maybe English later)

+##Aim
+I want to add liquid crystal display support but actually have little time.
+Hopefully you could contribute to it~